 - A low carbohydrate diet with 300 more calories per day

-The first group lost 17lbs on average, the second group lost 23lbs and the third group lost 20lbs.
-Greene concluded that, “There does indeed seem to be something about a low-carb diet that says you can eat more calories and lose a similar amount of weight”.
+The first group lost 17lbs on average, the second group lost 23lbs, and the third group lost 20lbs.
+Greene concluded, “There does indeed seem to be something about a low-carb diet that says you can eat more calories and lose a similar amount of weight”.

-In fact, the study proved the calories in, calories out argument wrong in two separate ways.
+The study puts a spanner in the works for calorie counting advocates.
 Firstly, diets with identical calorie amounts resulted in drastically different outcomes.
 Secondly, the third diet’s total excess of 25,200 calories compared to the other two diets should have resulted in a net weight gain of 7.2lbs, as opposed to a loss of 3lbs (compared to the first diet) or a gain of just 3lbs (compared to the second diet).

 In 2004, a study conducted by Yancy et al. for the Annals of Internal Medicine concluded as follows: